developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 Before installing, ensure to prepare additional steps for system setup:
  * **Install SSL certificate** (procured by a signed Certificate Authority) - configured on server for secure HTTPS communication
- * **Open specific incoming and outgoing ports** - for server communication through the firewall, by default ports 8443 and 8080
+ * **Open specific incoming and outgoing ports** - for server communication through the firewall, based on ports specified during server installation
  * **Add DNS (Domain Name Server) Entry** - an entry is added to the DNS to map the server IP address to the domain

 > Important: An SSL Certificate is required from a third party certificate authority (CA), such as Verisign or Thawte.
 Any self-signed certificate or one issued by a non-third party CA will not work.
 The .pfx certificate must contain the complete certificate chain, including intermediate certificates.